PEP 751 – A file format to record Python dependencies for installation reproducibility

 Considering there are at least five well-known solutions to this problem in the

-community (pip freeze
+community (PDM, pip freeze

 be an appetite for lock files in general.